grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "Cream?"

+"Sure, I'll take a little creamer."

+"Not creamer, Captain Percy, cream."

 "Holy fuck -- pardon my language -- you have cream?
 Real, liquid cream?"

 "It's extremely expensive but, as with most things, it can be had here for the right price.
 I am happy to share a few drops with a business prospect."

 "By all means then."

 Captain Percy sat in one of the leather chairs and accepted a ceramic cup with mud-colored contents with one hand.
-With the other hand she took a metal clipboard with chipping black paint and oil-stained pages that Miss Mai was holding out to her.
+With the other hand she received the metal clipboard with chipping black paint and oil-stained pages that Miss Mai was holding out to her.
 She scanned it while taking her first sip of coffee.

 It was the best coffee Percy had had in months.

-Miss Mai lowered herself groaning into the chair opposite Percy.
+Miss Mai lowered herself with a soft groan into the chair opposite Percy.

 "So you want us to transport magnetic mines?"
 Percy asked.